FMMT666/launchpad.py/README.md

 ---
 ## Upcoming attractions, notes and thoughts

+  More and more reported issues are direcly related to PyGame.
+  As nice as it was, it has reached its end, so finding a more (platform) compatible lib (that actually works), is prio no. 1 now...

   - find a more platform compatible MIDI lib
   - some missing "Pro" functions, buttons, etc...